URL of this page: https://medlineplus.gov/genetics/gene/col2a1/

 More About This Health Condition

-At least six mutations in the COL2A1 gene have been found to cause spondyloepimetaphyseal dysplasia, Strudwick type.
-This disorder of bone growth is characterized by dwarfism, skeletal abnormalities, and problems with vision.
-The known COL2A1 gene mutations that cause spondyloepimetaphyseal dysplasia, Strudwick type all change single amino acids in the pro-alpha1(II) chain of type II collagen.
-Specifically, the amino acid glycine is replaced with a different amino acid at one of various positions in this collagen chain.
-These amino acid substitutions inhibit the formation of stable, triple-stranded, ropelike collagen molecules.
-This alteration in type II collagen prevents bones and other connective tissues from developing properly, which causes the signs and symptoms of spondyloepimetaphyseal dysplasia, Strudwick type.
+Variants in the COL2A1 gene have been found to cause spondyloepiphyseal dysplasia (SED) with marked metaphyseal changes, a group of rare skeletal disorders that affect the vertebrae and the long bones in the arms and legs.
+Many of the variants that cause SED with marked metaphyseal changes alter single amino acids in the alpha-1(II) chain.
+Specifically, glycine is replaced with a different amino acid at one of various positions in this collagen chain.
+These amino acid substitutions disrupt the formation of stable collagen molecules.
+This change in type II collagen prevents bones and other connective tissues from developing properly, which causes the characteristic features of spondyloepiphyseal dysplasia with marked metaphyseal changes.

 More About This Health Condition